 - A Thinkpad X41 (mine is a X40 with a X41 motherboard in it)

-- Windows 98 SE installer file (just the files, you can copy it from iso or CD)
+- Windows 98 SE installer file (just the files, you can copy it from the iso or the CD)

-- Windows PE usb drive (for partitioning and file copying, you can also do this step by mounting the hard drive to other computers)
+- Windows PE usb drive (for partitioning and file copying)

-- USB bootable DOS startup disk (for running the Win 98 installer)
+- USB bootable DOS startup disk (for starting the Win 98 installer)

 - Some drivers I collected.
 Download here.

 - USB (the ones on the Ultrabase work automatically, onboard USBs need the driver)